5a-lil/Coding_Basics_Lesson/README.md

 As you can see, array elements are principally accessed by indexes and the first index is not 1 but it is 0.

 ---
-**Syntax:** when you code you obviously choose a programming language (python, c, rust...), and each of those languages has its own syntax, you write with a unique way for each language, let's make a printA function that actually prints A in the terminal with 3 languages.
+**Syntax:** when you code you obviously choose a coding language (python, c, rust...), and each of those languages has its own syntax, you write with a unique way for each language, let's make a printA function that actually prints A in the terminal with 3 languages.

 - ex in python:
 ```python